 These are the main groups of substances, but strictly speaking, any exogenous chemical can become a provoking factor for loss of consciousness.
 Including substances that are considered relatively safe, such as cannabis.

-See also First Aid for Heart Attack
+See also First Aid for Psychosis

 How do you administer first aid?